 Traditionally, TAA strategies use longer-term measures of momentum.
-Some tried and true examples include Antonacci’s GEM (12-months), Faber’s GTAA (10-months) and Alpha Architect’s RAA (12-months).
+Some tried and true examples include Antonacci’s Dual Momentum (12-months), Faber’s GTAA (10-months) and Alpha Architect’s RAA (12-months).
 But we also track a number of strategies that take a shorter-term, more responsive approach, like ADM’s 1/3/6-month average.

 Historically, both approaches have been effective on most asset classes (there are notable exceptions like Treasuries, but that’s a topic for another post).
 Deciding which is the better of the two is open to interpretation.